So, exactly how much traffic does a website need to make money? In other words, how many visitors do you need to make money on a website?

 Suffice it to say that if you’re a blogger intent on monetising your blog, you’ll want to make it a goal to drive enough traffic to your blog to qualify for a premium ad network.

-In other words, not Google AdSense (although depending on your network, you could run them alongside each other).
+In other words, not Google AdSense (although depending on your network, you could run AdSense alongside another ad network).

 I’m just a new blog.
 How the heck do I get that much traffic?
 I’m barely scraping by with 10 PVs a day!